Updated: March 24, 2023

 5. Office space rentals

-When it comes to real estate, many go for house and lots, condominiums, and apartments.
+When it comes to real estate, many go for houses and lots, condominiums, and apartments.
 However, there’s an underserved market for affordable office space rentals that micro and small businesses need.

-Virtual offices have grown significantly in the country over the past few years.
+Virtual offices has grown significantly in the country over the past few years.
 But there’s still a big opportunity out there, especially in provincial urban cities.

 6. Company cooperatives